Request Quote » Request Quote »

 • Drawings are finalized through tracing and careful viewing and navigation of the point cloud file.

-4. Modeling geometries with as-built 3D models
+4. Model geometries with as-built 3D models

 Heritage or historical buildings require a 3D as-built textured point cloud to Revit model.